learnlatex/learnlatex.github.io/en/lesson-05.md

 \end{document}
 ```

-Add the option `twocolumn` and see how the layout changes.
+Add the class option `twocolumn` and see how the layout changes.

 Change the `\section` above for `\chapter` and find out what effect the
 following class options have when using the `scrreprt` class.